 Shipyard is one of the most beautiful tracks of land on Hilton Head, and through the efforts of the Architectural Review Board, the Shipyard Property Owners’ Association strives to maintain a balance with development and the natural surroundings.
-The Architectural Review Board’s responsibility, as required in the Covenants, is to assure the orderly development and renovation of any structure within the plantation.
+The Architectural Review Board’s responsibility, as required in the Covenants, is to assure the orderly development and renovation of any structure within the POA.
 The ARB is made up of owners and a staff architect whose job is to review all new construction, tree removal, additions, landscaping, renovations, and substantial exterior construction within Shipyard.
 The Committee meets once each month.
 The ARB Office and pertinent forms and guidelines are located at the Shipyard Welcome Center at 10 Shipyard Drive.

 All Shipyard property owners, (this includes all private residential, condominium, commercial and timeshare), must adhere to the ARB Guidelines as required by the SPOA Covenants.